-The Department of Earth, Environmental and Planetary Sciences Colloquia Series is generally presented every Thursday afternoon at 4pm in MacMillan 115 during the academic year, unless otherwise noted.
+The Department of Earth, Environmental and Planetary Sciences Colloquia Series is generally presented every Thursday afternoon at 4 pm in MacMillan 115 during the academic year unless otherwise noted.
 Leading scientists from a variety of research institutions make up the pool of our special guest speakers.
 These sessions are open to the public.

-Spring 2018 Colloquia
+Fall 2018 Colloquia

 Please check back frequently.
 As titles are confirmed, this site will be updated.

 Sept.
 13: Greg Fournier, MIT "Testing biogeochemical hypotheses of microbial evolution using time-calibrated phylogenetic trees"

 Sept.
 20: Elizabeth (Zibi) Turtle, Johns Hopkins University "Dragonfly: A New Frontiers mission concept for in situ exploration of prebiotic chemistry and habitability on the Ocean World Titan"

 Sept.
 27: Pincelli Hull, Yale "Some like it hot: Tropical temperatures and ecosystems over the last 100 million years"

 Oct.
 4: Rob Gailey, UC Davis "Groundwater management in California during times of scarcity and regulatory change: Big picture issues and scientific approaches"

 Oct.
 11: Kevin Uno, Lamont-Doherty Earth Observatory "Seeing the grasses through the trees: Development of molecular biomarker methods for identifying grasses in the geologic past"

 Oct.
 18: David Furbish, Vanderbilt University "The physics of sediment particle diffusion"